lucasm/lucasm/README.md

 ## 👋🏻 Hi!
 - I'm a Senior Frontend Developer from Brazil
 - I build digital products wth focus on Web Technologies and Standards, APIs, Cloud and AI
-- Fun fact: I was born in the Amazon rainforest and loves Computer Science!
+- Fun fact: I was born in the Amazon rainforest and loves açaí (and Computer Science)!

 ## Connect with me